-No Leave J, K and L blank.
-Go to M.
+NoLeave labels J, K and L blank.
+Go to label M.YesRead on.

 Dividends and non-share dividends from Australian entities may carry franking credits.
 We call such dividends franked dividends.
 Franking credits reflect tax the company has paid.

 Dividends and non-share dividends with no franking credits are called unfranked dividends.